MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 ### UWP

 For UWP, you must produce an app package.
+App Center supports releasing app packages of type .appx, .appxbundle, .appxupload, .msix, .msixbundle, .msixupload, or .zip.
 For full details of this process, see the official [Microsoft UWP documentation][uwp-package].

 ### WPF and WinForms

 For WPF and WinForms, a variety of formats are supported.
+You can package your app the UWP formats listed above or as a .zip or .msi package.
 If .zip or .msi are used, you must specify a build version.

 ## Uploading the package